verobla/Shouting-Big-Data/README.md

  Available programs inside the jar are:

- PigTableGenerator		to generate the table that are used by Pig Latin ShoutingExtractor		to extract the shouting tweets NonShoutingExtractor	to extract the non shouting tweets Sorter					to sort the tweets
+ - PigTableGenerator:		to generate the table that are used by Pig Latin
+ - ShoutingExtractor:		to extract the shouting tweets
+ - NonShoutingExtractor:	to extract the non shouting tweets
+ - Sorter:					to sort the tweets
- WordCounter			to count the words in a tweet
+ - WordCounter:			to count the words in a tweet

  they are all in package "nl.utwente.bigdata.shouting".
 For more information about the programs check the comments.